State Law Background

 - Requires licensure of all dealers in handguns or assault weapons;

-- Requires purchasers of handguns and assault weapons to complete a certified firearms safety training course;
+- Requires purchasers of handguns to obtain a license after completing a certified firearms safety training course;

 - Prohibits any person from purchasing more than one handgun or assault weapon within a 30-day period;